nzyoka10/PYTHON_Lang_PLP/operators/README.md

 ## Python Operators

-Operators in Python are symbols that perform operations on variables and values.
-Python provides a variety of operators to carry out tasks such as arithmetic operations, comparison, logical operations, assignment, membership testing, identity testing, and bitwise operations.
-Understanding these operators is essential for effective programming in Python.
+- Operators in Python are symbols that perform operations on variables and values.
+- Python provides a variety of operators to carry out tasks such as `arithmetic operations`, comparison, `logical operations`, assignment, `membership testing`, ``identity testing``, and `bitwise operations`.
+- Understanding these operators is essential for effective programming in Python.

-This README file aims to provide an overview of the different types of operators available in Python and their usage.
+This README file provides an overview of the different types of operators available in Python and their usage.

 ### Table of Contents